Filtered screens and augmented Teichm\"uller space: Background and notation

-We say that a cycle $\gamma$ in a possibly punctured fatgraph is {\em quasi efficient} if it never consecutively traverses an edge followed by its reverse unless the intervening vertex is punctured.
+\begin{definition}[Quasi efficient, simple cycles and horocycles] We say that a cycle $\gamma$ in a possibly punctured fatgraph is {\em quasi efficient} if it never consecutively traverses an edge followed by its reverse unless the intervening vertex is punctured.
 If a quasi efficient cycle $\gamma$ in a fatgraph is a chain of distinct edges having only bivalent vertices, none of which is punctured, we shall say that $\gamma$ is a {\em simple cycle}.
+A simple cycle which is boundary-parallel to a horocycle on $F$ we will refer to as a {\em horocycle}. \end{definition}

 \begin{lemma} [Telescoping Lemma] Suppose that $\gamma$ is a quasi efficient cycle in a possibly punctured fatgraph consecutively traversing the edges $e_1,\cdots,e_n$ and let $\alpha_1,\cdots,\alpha_n$ be the included h-lengths between consecutive edges along $\gamma$.
 Then